LukasCollishawM/hard-edging/README.md

 ### @hard-edging/privacy

 Privacy annotations, schemas, and leak detection for Hard-Edging.
-It exists to make sure that when you say "share this", you really mean it — and when you don't, the mesh respects that boundary.
+It exists to make sure that when you say "share this", you really mean it - and when you do not, the mesh respects that boundary.

 This package gives you tools to describe **what data is allowed to escape the current browser**, and in which direction: